Strengthening Sustainability Programs and Curricula at the Undergraduate and Graduate Levels

 Certification of Sustainable Products and Services

 Shifting consumption toward a more sustainable path is a crucial element of a sustainability transition, given the large role that consumption plays in economic activity.
 Certification of goods and services is one approach that has emerged over the last 15 years, and although there has been anecdotal evidence of success, particularly in niche markets, the overall impact has been small.
 Moreover, definitions of 'sustainable' vary across sectors and markets, and scientific information has been at best inconsistently applied.
 Consumption is an understudied area but one of fundamental significance to sustainability.
-In order to take the first step in learning from this emerging field of practice, the National Academies' Science and Technology for Sustainability Program (which includes the Sustainability Roundtable ("Roundtable")) organized a workshop aimed at understanding the situation of those making key decisions to purchase and produce certified goods and services, and to clarify the scope and limitations of the scientific knowledge that might contribute to the economic success of certified products.
+In order to take the first step in learning from this emerging field of practice, the National Academies of Sciences, Engineering, and Medicine's Science and Technology for Sustainability Program (which includes the Sustainability Roundtable ("Roundtable")) organized a workshop aimed at understanding the situation of those making key decisions to purchase and produce certified goods and services, and to clarify the scope and limitations of the scientific knowledge that might contribute to the economic success of certified products.

 Expanding Biofuel Production -- Lessons from the Upper Midwest for Sustainability

 An ad hoc committee organized a workshop in Summer 2009 that will assess the sustainability impacts of expanding biofuel production at a regional level.
 Workshop participants assessed lessons learned from dramatic increases in corn based fuels and identify the implications of advanced biofuel production, examining feedstock production, refining, distribution and use.
 The objective of the workshop was to inform local, state and federal decision-makers and to suggest policies that can be developed to encourage more sustainable practices and to mitigate potentially adverse impacts on specific regions of the country as the U.S. transitions to the next generation of biofuels.
-This workshop was being supported by the Energy Foundation and the National Academies' George and Cynthia Mitchell Endowment for Sustainability Science.
+This workshop was being supported by the Energy Foundation and the National Academies of Sciences, Engineering, and Medicine's George and Cynthia Mitchell Endowment for Sustainability Science.

 Partnerships for Sustainability: Examining the Evidence